modelop/modelop.github.io/Product Documentation/Sensors.md

 ```

 ![Sensor1](images/Sensor1.png)
+*This graph shows the Memory usage metrics that the sensor is capturing.*

 ![Sensor1](images/Sensor2.png)
 *These graphs show the throughput and count of records with that are rejected due to some specific issue and records that are accepted.*